Best YouTube Reporting Tools for Agencies in 2026 (Honest 7-Tool Comparison)

 If your client work spans YouTube plus Instagram, TikTok, LinkedIn, paid media, or SEO, OneTube doesn't replace a multi-platform aggregator — we don't pull non-YouTube data.
 The pairing that works in this case:

-Worth noting on plan choice: workspaces only exist on Agency Starter ($249/mo, 5 workspaces) and up.
-If you're managing fewer than 25 clients and don't need workspace isolation, Studio at $119/mo for 25 channels covers small portfolios — but white-label is an Agency-tier feature, so client-branded deliverables require Agency Starter or higher.
-The trial is 14 days with a credit card required at signup — no charge until day 15, account converts to read-only if you cancel inside the window.
+Worth noting on plan choice: workspaces only exist on Agency Starter ($199/mo, 5 workspaces) and up.
+If you're managing fewer than 25 clients and don't need workspace isolation, Studio at $99/mo for 25 channels covers small portfolios — but white-label is an Agency-tier feature, so client-branded deliverables require Agency Starter or higher.
+The trial is 7 days with no credit card required to start, account converts to read-only if you cancel inside the window.

 What does it actually cost at agency scale?